-An Exception Development Permit Application appeared in the NT News on April 19, 2013, page 40, (Second Advertisement) with closing date for submissions, Friday, 3rd May, 2013, 4pm CST.
+In an attempt to close the gate after the horse had bolted, an Exception Development Permit Application appeared in the NT News on April 19, 2013, page 40, (Second Advertisement) with closing date for submissions, Friday, 3rd May, 2013, 4pm CST.

 Michael Chin, "the spokesman" for the Gwalwa Daraniki Association Inc (GDA) is also the lawyer who signed off on the amended constitution of the leaseholders.
 The GDA was granted the 301 hectare lease in 1979 for a peppercorn rental of ten cents per annum.
-It is significant that the land was not granted under the Land Rights (NT) Act, 1976, but was granted as a Special Purpose Lease.
+It is significant that the land was not granted under the Land Rights (NT) Act, 1976, but was originally granted as a Special Purpose Lease.
 The grant followed an inquiry by the Interim Aboriginal Land Commissioner Judge Dick Ward in 1975.
 Ward had recommended that the land be held by a Trust for "Larrakia and Associated Aborigines".